LifeofAGeek/LifeofAGeek/README.md

 ### Talking about Personal Stuffs:

-- 🛠 I’m currently working on flutter, Javascript, react etc 💻.
+- 🛠 I’m currently working on Django, VueJs, Flutter etc 💻.
-- 👨🏻‍💻 I’m currently learning Full Stack Development 🚀 and CP Algorithms.
+- 👨🏻‍💻 I’m currently learning Web, Android Development 🚀 and CP Algorithms.
 - 💬 Ask me about anything!
 I am happy to help.
 - ⚡ Fun fact: Equal is Not Always Equal in Javascript.
 - 📫 How to reach me: anubhav.mca19.du@gmail.com